-A Quick Note on Review Websites - Not all review websites are created equally.
+A Quick Note on Review Websites - Many merchants try to learn about their payment processor alternatives through review websites, however, not all review websites are created equally.
 Most review websites (especially in the financial services spaces) are operated by for-profit companies, who may be incentivized to promote service providers with high-reward affiliate and referral programs, over those with the best rates or service.
 Unfortunately, this can create a conflict of interest with unsuspecting merchants, who think they are reading unbiased reviews online.

 MSPs and ISOs (Resellers)